Top 15 Suburbs to live in St. Louis for 2023

 5. Ladue: Old Money Mansions

-Just like Clayton, Ladue is a wealthy, upscale part of St. Louis that looks more like a suburb than a city.
+Just like Clayton, Ladue is a wealthy, upscale suburb of St. Louis.
+Ladue looks more like a suburb than a city compared to Clayton.

-Like Clayton, Ladue also has a phenomenal school district, with one of the best high schools in St. Louis: Horton Watkins.
+Like Clayton, Ladue also has a phenomenal school district, with one of the best high schools in St. Louis: Ladue Horton Watkins High.

 There are private drives and gated subdivisions that provide an air of exclusivity, while the friendly neighbors keep things from feeling too stuffy.

 Ladue also has a cute little center along Clayton Road.
-It’s mostly boutiques and locally owned shops.
+It’s primarily boutiques and locally owned shops.

 Shops along Clayton Rd in Ladue